mariadb-corporation/MaxScale/Documentation/REST-API/API.md

 #### If-Match

 The request is performed only if the provided ETag value matches the one on the server.
-This field should be used with PUT requests to prevent concurrent updates to the same resource.
+This field should be used with PATCH requests to prevent concurrent updates to the same resource.

 The value of this header must be a value from the `ETag` header retrieved from